 The Administrative Office of Courts was created on July 1, 1993, to support the judicial system by providing efficient administration of the non-judicial business of the State's courts.
-The AOC offices are located in Jackson at the Mississippi Court of Appeals' building at 656 North State Street, and will be relocated in the newly constructed Gartin Justice Building at 450 High Street.
+The AOC offices are located in Jackson at the new Carroll Gartin Justice Building at 450 High Street.
 The duties of the AOC, specified in Miss.
-Code Ann. §§ 9-21-1, 3, 9, 29 (Rev. 2002), are:
+Code Ann. §§ 9-21-1, -3, -9, -29 (Rev. 2002), are:

-- To assist the Chief Justice of the Supreme Court with his duties as the chief administrative officer of all of the courts in the state; - To assist in the prevention of unnecessary delay in the conduct of trials of the state courts; - To promulgate standards, rules and regulations for computer and/or electronic filing and storage of all court records and court-related records maintained throughout the state in courts and in offices of circuit and chancery clerks; - To collect case statistics from all civil, criminal and youth courts in the state; - To coordinate and conduct studies and projects to improve the administration of justice; - To support the Judicial Advisory Study Committee, including research and clerical assistance: - To require the filing of reports and the collection and compilation of statistical data and financial information; - To make recommendations regarding the state of the dockets and the effective number of judges and other court personnel; - To prescribe uniform administrative and business records, forms, systems and records; - To devise and promulgate youth court tracking forms; - To prepare and submit budget recommendations necessary for the maintenance and operation of the judicial system;

-- To develop and implement personnel policies for non-judicial court employees; - To procure, distribute, exchange, transfer and assign equipment, books, forms, and supplies as are acquired for the court system; - To prepare and submit an annual report on the work of the judicial system; - To take necessary steps in the collection of unpaid fines and court costs; and - To perform any additional administrative duties assigned by the Supreme Court.
+- To assist the Chief Justice of the Supreme Court with his duties as the chief administrative officer of all of the courts in the state; - To assist in the prevention of unnecessary delay in the conduct of trials of the state courts; - To promulgate standards, rules and regulations for computer and/or electronic filing and storage of all court records and court-related records maintained throughout the state in courts and in offices of circuit and chancery clerks; - To collect case statistics from all civil, criminal and youth courts in the state; - To coordinate and conduct studies and projects to improve the administration of justice; - To support the Judicial Advisory Study Committee, including research and clerical assistance; - To require the filing of reports and the collection and compilation of statistical data and financial information; - To make recommendations regarding the state of the dockets and the effective number of judges and other court personnel; - To prescribe uniform administrative and business records, forms, systems and records; - To devise and promulgate youth court tracking forms; - To prepare and submit budget recommendations necessary for the maintenance and operation of the judicial system; - To develop and implement personnel policies for non-judicial court employees; - To procure, distribute, exchange, transfer and assign equipment, books, forms, and supplies as are acquired for the court system; - To prepare and submit an annual report on the work of the judicial system; - To take necessary steps in the collection of unpaid fines and court costs; and - To perform any additional administrative duties assigned by the Supreme Court.